 Image credit: Anonymous via Flickr CC 2.0

-Book tickets for a London Theatre Show, or enjoy a drink at the Savoy Hotel.
+No.7: Book tickets for a London Theatre Show, or enjoy a drink at the Savoy Hotel.

 Head back to Covent Garden and the theatres around Drury Lane at night to take in the magnificent theatre atmosphere.